“Happiness is the ultimate purpose of human existence.” - Aristotle

 “The opposite of happiness is not sadness, it’s boredom” - Tim Ferris

 If we all want to be happy, why do so many of us have such a hard time achieving happiness?
-Pleasure and enjoyment have become cheap and easy, for most, and for many the default.
+Pleasure has become cheap and easy, for most, and for many the default.
 Conversely, achieving a state of flow requires some thought and some effort and is usually packaged as a challenge.
 We have been conditioned to avoid challenges whenever possible, and in so doing, we avoid the very opportunities to learn, improve, and excel.
 We avoid the one thing, the stepping stone that can get us to a state of flow - excitement.

 By following the path of safety and comfort, we are lowering the bar that we set for ourselves, but by seeking out excitement and the state of flow that may follow, we are raising the bar, which will require ever-increasing levels of ability, but in doing so, we will not only become better for it, but we will desire it.

 So instead of asking ourselves - “What can I do to be happy?”
 We should be asking - “What would excite me?”

 And when we take this new approach, seeking challenges and excitement over pleasure and comfort, we will find ourselves settling into a long-term state of peacefulness that we may not have known we were even seeking - that is the state of contentment.
 This is what we need to be striving for.